 Are there short term vacancies available?

-Yes.
-If you are not able to participate in a long term volunteer role, there are sometimes other short term vacancies available.
+Yes, if you are not able to participate in a long term volunteer role, there are sometimes other short term vacancies available.
 These usually take place for specific projects.
-The same screening processes take place for short or long term volunteering roles: interview, police check, referees, and confidentiality agreements.
+The same screening process’s take place for short term volunteering roles; interview, police check, referees, and confidentiality agreements.

 Do I need to be interviewed?